A lasting home for adults with developmental disabilities — built and governed by their families.

 Three families choosing each other.
 Choosing not to face this alone.

-Every parent of a child with profound autism lives with the same fear: what happens to my child when I am gone?
+Every parent of a child with profound disabilities lives with the same fear: what happens to my child when I am gone?

 We are three founding families.
-Our adult children live with profound autism.
+Our adult children live with profound disabilities.
 We know the exhaustion, the love, and the constant background calculation of what happens next?

 We started 1000 Villagers because the answer we wanted was not yet out there.
 We want to live with our adult children for as long as we are able.
 We want continuity of care that does not depend on us alone.
 We want a community of families that watches out for one another.
 And we want to leave a model that other families can use, because the need is enormous, and one community will not be enough.